Critical Casimir Interactions and Percolation: the quantitative description of critical fluctuations: Introduction

 In this article we propose the short and elegant expression for CC interactions between objects based on the of critical percolation clusters.
+The introduced method is based on counting of a number of percolation clusters ``touching'' immersed objects.
 The paper is organized as follows: in the next section we express the interaction potential of CC force in terms of clusters of Fortuin-Kasteleyn site-bond percolation.
 We verify the numerical method by computing CC interactions between two disks and comparing with results of another numerical approach.
 Then the proposed method is applied to the computation of the non-additive interactions between three particles as a function of the inverse temperature.
 We and with a conclusions.